-The clinical preceptor is a licensed physician or health care practitioner who provides daily supervision of the PA Learner on clinical placement.
+The clinical preceptor is a licensed physician or health care practitioner (i.e. PA) who provides daily supervision of the PA Learner on clinical placement.
 The role of the clinical preceptor is that of clinical supervisor as well as faculty preceptor/teacher.